bradenhs/fnx/docs/overview/Snapshots.md

 Snapshots allow you to capture your state tree at a specific point in time.
 They can then later be applied back to your state tree to restore your state to a previous value.
 What's more snapshots can be constructed in a completely serializable way.
 This means they can easily be persisted and transported.
-Coupled [reactions](/docs/api/reaction.md) snapshots can give you a reliable persistence system with practically no code.
+Coupled with [reactions](/docs/api/reaction.md) snapshots can give you a reliable persistence system with practically no code.

 ```javascript